Home » Repairs & Maintenance » How Long Do Caravan Shock Absorbers Last?

 Couplemate Shock Absorbers and Mounting Kit

-Shock absorbers are quite possibly the most misunderstood part of any caravan’s essential systems.
+Shock absorbers are possibly the most misunderstood part of any caravan’s essential systems.
 Did you know shock absorbers help keep your tyres in contact with the ground?

 Caravan or trailer leaf springs do most of the dampening, while shock absorbers improve the ride by reducing excessive bouncing.